jolle11/MouseFree-To-Do-List/README.md

 -   Create functions fo ENTER.
 -   Create function for E.
 -   Create function for R.
--   Create function for ESC (Maybe there's no need for a function and works already when clicking on ESC).
 -   Comment for better understanding.

 ---